michaelpaulquimson/fullstackapp/backend/README.md

 ## Features
 - Koa.js server with TypeScript
 - PostgreSQL integration (via `pg`)
+- Timestamped SQL migrations tracked in the database
+- Per-table and full schema snapshots after each migration
+- Environment variable configuration via `.env`
 - Multi-stage Docker build for minimal, secure images
 - Hot-reloading in development with nodemon
 - Runs as a non-root user in production for security